 Powers & Duties

-As the eye of Ra when she took on the role of the sun god’s daughter, Hathor was a goddess of destruction.
-Ra sent her in the form of a blood thirsty Sekhmet to slaughter people when he faced criticism from the Egyptian people.
+As part of the Eye of Ra, Hathor was a goddess of destruction.
+Ra sent her in the form of a blood thirsty Sekhmet to slaughter people when Ra faced criticism from the Egyptian people.
 However, she went from the goddess of destruction to that of love and happiness after she drank too much beer and turned her back on the killing fields.

 Over time, she was associated with many other goddesses, absorbing their attributes and leading to various roles that were sometimes contradictory.